JanaLasser/digitalisation-in-research-module-2/03_collaborations/03_03_project_management/slack_trello_google_pm.md

 ## Team member 3: Google Drive
+* Create a new google doc.
 * Go to the slack channel that is dedicated for testing Google Drive.
-* Create a new Google doc by clicking on the lightning bolt next to the text input field and then selecting "Google Drive" -> "Create a document"
+Post the link to the document in the channel.
 * Make sure your team members have editing access to the document (slack is offering you a dialogue to change editing rights).
 * Add some text and a comment inside the google doc.
 * Ask your team members to add some text and comments in the google doc as well.